This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 (People that don't contribute to a stable, balanced and just society)

-2. People that vote for amoral populist leaders
+2. People that vote for amoral populist rightwing leaders

-3. People that still vote for amoral populist leaders even when their true colours become obvious
+3. People that still vote for amoral populist rightwing leaders even when their true colours become obvious

 4. People that don't vote.
 Or they vote but don't think carefully about their choice.